oracle/python-oracledb/doc/src/api_manual/cursor.rst

     .. note::

         You can parse any DML or DDL statement.
 DDL statements are executed immediately and an implied commit takes place.
+You can also parse PL/SQL statements.

 .. method:: Cursor.prepare(statement, tag, cache_statement=True)